dairycultist/unnamed-conlang/README.md

 Ideophones can only occur as the object in "you say _" phrases, and are not marked for case.

-pokemoke = the sound of laughter
+bokemoke = the sound of laughter